Simple Abundance

 Stepford Wives, Anyone?

-With all that said, I still found useful things in the book.
+Still, there are useful things in the book.
 It reinforces the old Alcoholics’ Anonymous sentiment about gratitude.
 Gratitude keeps your life clean.
 I make a gratitude list now when I journal.
-And when I review it, I realize how blessed I am.
-Too bad I needed to get my mastercard swiped to remember that lesson.
-The Salon review of Simple Abundance said it best: “It postulates a spiritual path that is repetitive, narcissistic and meaningless; it creates the pornography of boredom.”
-Why am I confessing my purchase?
-I think it was Foucault who said something about the compulsion to confess as intimately tied with technologies of the self.
-I confess, therefore I am.
+And when I review the list, I realize how blessed I am.
+Too bad I needed to get my Mastercard swiped to remember that lesson.
+The Salon review of Simple Abundance said it best:

 Leave a Reply